B0B36JUL-FinalProjects-2024/Project_draholeo/README.md

     - `path` from start_conf to goal_conf ((dim, num_of_waypoints) matrix) or `nothing` if the planning algorithm could not find a collision-free path
     - `graph` which is either a `Graph` for PRM algorithm or `Tree` for RRT algorithm

-See examples/example.jl for a full example.
+For a complete working example, see [examples/example.jl](examples/example.jl).

 ## Author